riskykurniawan15/xarch/readme.md

 │   │   └───routers         # Routing http server
 │   └───kafka_consumer      # Consumer Engine
-│       ├───engine          # Define a engine script for running a consumer interfaces │       └───handlers        # All handler in consumer interfaces │       └───consumer.go     # Routing and defined all job in consumer interfaces ├───logger                  # Contains a logger program and dir to save all log file ├───migration               # Migration layers can acessed with elsa program
+│       ├───engine          # Define a engine script for running a consumer interfaces │       ├───handlers        # All handler in consumer interfaces │       └───consumer.go     # Routing and defined all job in consumer interfaces ├───logger                  # Contains a logger program and dir to save all log file ├───migration               # Migration layers can acessed with elsa program